dysquard/pgpa/README.md

-  Extract the .rar file to any folder,
+  Extract the .rar file to any folder(better to use `WinRAR` to extract),